 “The current framework began to arise in earnest in the fall of 2019, to the point that current PGA Tour Commissioner Jay Monahan issued a warning in January 2020 that any player who sided with a rival league would face suspension and possibly a lifetime ban.
 In spite of Monahan's threat, multiple players are reportedly weighing offers to join a fledgling league” – Golf Digest

 How’s the progress going?

-With rumors of approximately 20 top players joining the new league, there has been talks in all different directions regarding the players loyalty or eventual distance-taking from the PGA Tour.
+With rumors of approximately 20 top players joining the new league, there have been talks in all different directions regarding the player's loyalty or eventual distance-taking from the PGA Tour.

 Former world number one, Dustin Johnson, is another attention-grabbing name to bring excitement to the Super League.
 He recently declared to put the speculations to rest as he is “fully committed” to the PGA Tour.